Irreligion in Bangladesh: Persecution of irreligious people

 In 2003, Bangladeshi author Humayun Azad wrote a book about an Islamic fundamentalist group Jamaat-ul-Mujahideen Bangladesh collaborating with the Pakistani army during the 1971 Bangladesh Liberation War.
 Azad received numerous death threats from fundamentalists until his death the next year.
 In May 2015, Humayun Azad's son, blogger Ananya Azad, was repeatedly threatened with death after publishing critiques of Islamist fundamentalism.
 He was subsequently forced into exile in Europe.

-On 15 January 2013, Asif Mohiuddin, a self-styled atheist blogger (rational, gentle and Anti-Islamist), was stabbed near his office in Dhaka.
+On 15 January 2013, Asif Mohiuddin, an atheist blogger (rational, gentle and Anti-Islamist), was stabbed near his office in Dhaka.
 He survived the attack.
 On 15 February 2013, Ahmed Rajib Haider, a prominent anti-Islamist blogger, was found murdered by a machete outside his Dhaka home.
 Mohiuddin, a winner of the BOBs award for online activism, was on an Islamist hit list that also included the murdered sociology professor Shafiul Islam.

 On the night of 7 March 2013, an atheist blogger Sunnyur Rahaman was attacked by two men who swooped on him and hacked him with machetes while shouting "Allahu Akbar".
 He came under attack around 9:00 pm near Purabi Cinema Hall in Mirpur.
-By the support of local police he was rushed to Dhaka Medical College and Hospital with wounds in his head, neck, right leg and left hand.
+With the support of local police he was rushed to Dhaka Medical College and Hospital with wounds in his head, neck, right leg and left hand.

 On 26 February 2015, Avijit Roy, the founder of the Mukto-Mona blog, and his wife were attacked in Dhaka with machete-wielding assailants.
 Roy died on his way to the hospital.
 His wife was also seriously injured and lost a finger.

 On 30 March 2015, blogger Washiqur Rahman was killed in a similar attack in Dhaka.
 The police arrested two suspects near the scene and recovered meat cleavers from them.
 The suspects said they killed Rahman due to his anti-Islamic articles.

 On 12 March 2015, another blogger Ananta Bijoy Das was attacked and murdered by masked men wielding machetes.
 Ananta Bijoy Das was the editor of the science magazine Jukti.